BrilworksarrowBlogarrowProduct Engineering

 In RDF, each resource is represented as a vertex.
 These vertices can be anything from web pages and documents to real-world entities such as people, places, or events.
 It's commonly used to describe the relationships and attributes of these resources in a machine-readable format, allowing computers to understand and process the data.

-Also, it can be used on-premises or in the cloud, unlike Neptune, which is designed exclusively for the cloud.
-Overall, Neo4j is a powerful and versatile graph database that is a good choice for a wide range of applications.
+In terms of performance, it is almost as fast as its counterpart.
+Also, it can be used on-premises or in the cloud, unlike Neptune, which is designed exclusively for the cloud environment.

 When it comes to popularity, Neptune is not on the same level as Neo4j.
 However, it's important to consider that Neptune is relatively new to the scene.